espressif/esp-idf-sbom/README.md

 variable.
 This information is used as the declared license of the given **project**, **component** or **submodule** (see [Output formats](#output-formats)).

+A license that is not on the [SPDX license list][15] is referred to as `LicenseRef-<id>`, both in the `license` variable and in the `SPDX-License-Identifier` file tag.
+The SPDX formats require the document to say what such an identifier means, so every one of them is described in the SBOM.
+Use the `custom-licenses` manifest key to provide the license text and name.
+Without it the license is reported with `NOASSERTION`.
+The CycloneDX 1.6 schema has no place for a license text next to a license expression, so CycloneDX carries the identifier only.

 ## Return Values